 Changing the name on the Deed to your home

-Sort of on a separate issue, I wanted to touch on changing the name on the Deed to your home.
-Suppose that you were awarded the family home in your divorce case, and you would like to have your ex-spouse’s name removed.
+On a separate issue, I wanted to touch on changing the name on the Deed to your home.
+Suppose you were awarded the family home in your divorce case and would like to have your ex-spouse’s name removed.
 Fortunately, there is a process that your attorney can help you complete before your divorce’s conclusion.

 Typically the Special Warranty Deed arrangement is spelled out in the Divorce Decree.
 This way, you can always seek to enforce the terms of the Decree should your ex-spouse, for some reason, never get around to executing the Special Warranty Deed as instructed in the Decree.

 This is an important step if you seek to sell your home in the future.
 Even if you never plan to sell the house, it is wise to remove your ex-spouse’s name for no other reason than the emotional closure it can provide you after the divorce.
 Furthermore, keeping a certified copy of your Divorce Decree handy is bright as your Title Company may want to include a portion of the Decree with your closing documents.